almosttomorrow/ShootYourShot/README.md

 # ShootYourShot 🧠

-ShootYourShot is a Python library designed to orchestrate multi-shot, multi-turn & Chain of Thought reasoning for LLMs.
+ShootYourShot is a Python library designed to orchestrate Multi-Shot, Multi-Turn & Chain of Thought reasoning for LLMs.
 The library supports three levels of reasoning 'depth' depending on the use-case and resource constraits.

 Shootyourshot currently only works with Anthropic's API.